psychemedia/storytelling-notes/three_nails.md

 Let Martha, Magdalene, and Mary come,
 And the mother of the Forerunner."
 These words were still on her lips,
-Lo ! five thousand marching in front,
+Lo! five thousand marching in front,
 And four thousand following after.
 They take the road, the path of the Jews.
 No one went near the Jews except the unhappy mother.
 The path led them in front of the door of a nail-maker.
 She finds the nail-maker with his children, The nail-maker with his wife.
-" Good-day, workman, what art making there ? "
+"Good-day, workman, what art making there?"
-"The Jews have ordered nails of me ;
+"The Jews have ordered nails of me;
-They have Ordered four of me ;
+They have Ordered four of me;
 But I, 1 am making them five."
 "Tell me, tell me, workman.
 What they will do with them."
 "They will put two nails in his feet,
-Two others in his hands ;
+Two others in his hands;
 And the other, the sharpest.
 Will pierce his lung."
 Our Lady, when she heard it,
 Fell and swooned.
-They sprinkle her from a pitcher of water From three bottles of musk, And from four bottles of rose ;
+They sprinkle her from a pitcher of water From three bottles of musk, And from four bottles of rose;
 Until she comes to herself.
-When she had come to herself, she says :
+When she had come to herself, she says:
-" Be accursed, O Tziganes !
+"Be accursed, O Tziganes!
 May there never be a cinder in your forges,
 May there never be bread on your bread-pans,
-Nor buttons to your shirts !"
+Nor buttons to your shirts!"
 They take the road,' etc.

 And M. Georgeakis adds in a footnote, 'The Tziganes whom eit sees in the island of Mitylene are all smiths.'
 It is a far cry frn the Greek Archipelago to the Highlands of Scotland, but in k
 INTRODUCTION
 XXIX
 Gypsy Lore Journal (iii.
 1892, p.
-190), is this brief unsigned note : * I should be pleased to know if you have the tradition in the South [of Scotland], that the tinkers are descendants of the one who made the nails for the Cross, and are condemned to wander continually without rest.'
-No answer appeared ; and I know of no other hint of the currency of this belief in Western Europe, unless it be the couplet:—
+190), is this brief unsigned note: * I should be pleased to know if you have the tradition in the South [of Scotland], that the tinkers are descendants of the one who made the nails for the Cross, and are condemned to wander continually without rest.'
+No answer appeared; and I know of no other hint of the currency of this belief in Western Europe, unless it be the couplet:—
 'A whistling maid and a crowing hen Are hateful alike to God and men,' 1 because,' according to Lieut.-Col. A. Fergusson ( Notes and Queries , August 1879, P- 93 )) though he gives no authorities, 'a woman stood by and whistled while she watched the nails for the Cross being forged.'
 1
 On the other hand, the Gypsies of Alsace have a legend of their own, opposed to, and probably devised expressly to refute, the gait jo or Gentile version.
 How there were two Jew brothers, Schmul and Rom-Schmul.
 The first of them exulted at the Crucifixion; the other would gladly have saved Our Lord from death, and, finding that impossible, did what he could—pilfered one of the four nails.
 So it came about that Christ's feet must be placed one over the other, and fastened with a single nail.
 And Schmul remained a Jew, but Rom-Schmul turned Christian, and was the founder of the Rdmani race (' Die Zigeuner in Elsass und in Deutschlothringen,' by Dr. G. Miihl, in Der Salon, r874).
 In a letter of 16th December 1880, M. Bataillard wrote: 'An Alsatian Gypsy woman, one of the Reinhart family, has been at me for some time past to procure a remission of sentence for one of her relations who has been in gaol since 2d October.
 "The Manousch " [Gypsies], she urges, "are not bad; they do not murder."
 And on my answering with a smile that unluckily they are only too prone to take what doesn't belong to them, and that the judges, knowing this, are extra severe towards them, her answer is, " It is true, it's in the blood.
-Besides, you surely know, you who know all about the Manousch , they have leave to steal once in seven years." " How so ? " " It's a story you surely must know.
+Besides, you surely know, you who know all about the Manousch , they have leave to steal once in seven years. " "How so? " "It's a story you surely must know.
 They were just going to crucify Jesus.
 One of our women passed by, and she whipped up one of the nails they were going to use.
 She would have liked to steal all four nails, but couldn't.
 Anyhow, it was always one, and that's why Jesus was crucified with only three nails, a single one for the two feet.
 And that's why Jesus

 1 It is just worth noting that St. Columbanus (543-615) was accustomed to celebrate the Eucharist in vessels of bronze ( Heris ), alleging as a reason for so doing that Our Lord was affixed to the cross by brazen nails. —Smith's Diet.
 Christ.
 Antiqs., s.v.
 Chalice.

 XXX
 GYPSY FOLK-TALES
-gave the Manousch leave to steal once every seven years." ' 1 The Lithuanian Gypsies say, likewise, that ' stealing has been permitted in their favour by the crucified Jesus, because the Gypsies, being pre¬ sent at the Crucifixion, stole one of the four nails.
+gave the Manousch leave to steal once every seven years."
+'1 The Lithuanian Gypsies say, likewise, that 'stealing has been permitted in their favour by the crucified Jesus, because the Gypsies, being present at the Crucifixion, stole one of the four nails.
 Hence when the hands had been nailed, there was but one nail left for the feet; and therefore God allowed them to steal, and it is not accounted a sin to them.' ('The Lithuanian Gypsies and their Language,' by Mieczyslaw Dowojno-Sylwestrowicz, in Gypsy Lore Journal , i.
 1889, P- 253 -